Alcohol Rehab in Knoxville, TN

 Causes of Alcohol Addiction

-Scientists have found certain genes can factor into a person developing a drinking problem.
-In addition, this gene is passed down about 60% of the time.
+Scientists have found specific genes can factor into a person developing a drinking problem.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), “Research shows that genes are responsible for about half of the risk for AUD [alcohol use disorder].”
 Therefore, someone who has a family history of alcoholism can likely repeat the behavior in their own life.

 People raised in families with at least one alcoholic parent are at greater risk of having an AUD.
 Living among people who regularly drink heavily can influence them.
-As well, it can make alcoholism seem normal.
+Hence, it can make alcoholism seem normal.

 Mental Health Conditions